msunbay/zod-pg/README.md

 - `tableInsertSchemaName?: string` - Generated insert schema name
 - `tableUpdateSchemaName?: string` - Generated update schema name

-## JSON Schema Support
+## **JSON Schema Support**

 zod-pg cannot know the structure of JSON fields in your database.
 To enable Zod schemas for your JSON fields, you can use the `--json-schema-import-location` option.
 When this option is provided, zod-pg will import Zod schemas from the specified location and use them for any JSON fields in your database.

+### Setting up JSON Schema Integration

-E.g., say you have a "user" table with a JSON field called "profile", and you want to use a Zod schema for that JSON field.
+Say you have a "user" table with a JSON field called "profile", and you want to use a Zod schema for that JSON field.

+**Step 1: Run zod-pg with JSON schema import location**

 Start by running, e.g.,

 ```sh
 npx zod-pg --json-schema-import-location '../../json' --output ./schema/generated
 ```

+**Step 2: Generated schema imports your JSON schemas**

 This will create a `./schema/generated/tables/user.ts` file looking similar to this: